a7met-22/Golf-swing/README.md

   4-bit Qwen3-4B model.
 It will run on CPU, but replies take minutes instead of seconds.

+---

+## Contributing

+Issues and pull requests are welcome.
+Before opening a PR:
+1. Run `python -m pytest` — the GPU-free suite must pass.
+2. Keep the `vision/` ↔ `agent/` boundary intact — neither package should import from the other.
+3. New tool calls in `agent/tools.py` need a matching entry in `agent/security.py`'s validation — the two are required to agree.

+## Acknowledgments

+- [MediaPipe](https://developers.google.com/mediapipe) (Google) — pose landmark detection
+- [Qwen3](https://github.com/QwenLM/Qwen) (Alibaba/Qwen team) — the local LLM backing the agent
+- OpenCV, pandas, NumPy, Matplotlib, Hugging Face Transformers

 ## License

-No license file is included yet — add one (MIT is a common default for a project like this) before you rely on others being able to reuse the code.
+No license file is included yet — until one is added, all rights are reserved by default and others can't legally reuse this code. able to use and build on it freely.
+Happy to generate a `LICENSE` file for you — just say the word (and which license you'd prefer, if not MIT).